Periodontal Therapy – Conway, SC

 Giving Your Smile a Healthy Foundation

 Believe it or not, you can’t have a healthy smile without healthy gums.
 Your teeth may be white and cavity free, but if your gums are red, swollen, or bleeding, it could point to gum disease.
 This inflammatory condition, also called periodontal disease, may not seem like a big deal at first, but without treatment, it ultimately leads to tooth loss and even serious medical issues, such as heart disease, diabetes, Alzheimer’s, and more.
-If you think you may have gum disease, contact our team at American Dental care to schedule an appointment with Dr. Murph right away.
+If you think you may have gum disease, contact our team at American Dental care to schedule an appointment with Dr. Murph for periodontal thearpy in Conway, SC.

-Why Choose American Dental Care for Periodontal (Gum) Disease Treatment?
+Why Choose American Dental Care for Periodontal Therapy?

 - Soft Tissue Laser for More Comfortable Treatment